Circular Saw

 Safety Goggles (only for welding)

-Safety Goggles for Welding are specialized protective eyewear designed to shield the eyes from intense light, sparks, and debris produced during welding operations.
+Safety Goggles (only for welding) are specialized protective eyewear designed to shield the eyes from intense light, sparks, and debris produced during welding operations.
 These goggles are fitted with dark-tinted or shaded lenses that filter harmful ultraviolet (UV) and infrared (IR) radiation emitted by welding arcs and flames.
 They offer a snug, wraparound design to prevent particles and light from entering the sides, making them ideal for gas welding, cutting, brazing, and soldering.
 Their compact form factor makes them a convenient choice for close-up tasks and confined workspaces.

-Welding Googles
+Welding Glass

 Acrylic Sealants